nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 ### Multicast Delegates
-* Delegate instance can reference a list of target methods
+* A delegate instance can reference a list of target methods
 * The `+` and `+=` operators combine delegate instances
 * The `-` and `-=` operators remove delegate instances
 ```C#